Samsung/tizen-docs/docs/application/web/guides/device/web-view.md

   You can [delete all cookies](#deleting-web-view-cookies) set for the running Web application.

-## Setting a User Agent for a Running Application
+## Set a user agent for a running application

 Use the `setUserAgentString()` method to set a Web view user agent string: